-- The Touro College of Osteopathic Medicine academic calendar does not apply to students on clinical rotations. - Each hospital/ clinical site sets its own calendar and schedule, for which the student must follow. - Students are expected to be present at their clinical rotation sites for the entirety of all scheduled shifts (clinical and didactic).
+- The Touro College of Osteopathic Medicine academic and holiday calendar does not apply to students on clinical rotations. - Each hospital/ clinical site sets its own calendar and schedule, for which the student must follow. - Students are expected to be present at their clinical rotation sites for the entirety of all scheduled shifts (clinical and didactic).
 100% attendance is expected. - Students should work a minimum of five full days per week (no less than 40 hours per week) or the equivalent number of hours.
-For example, on an Emergency Medicine rotation, a student may be scheduled on eight- or 12-hour shifts and will be required to be present at all their scheduled shifts. - Students may be scheduled to work on weekends but must be free of all clinical responsibilities for at least two calendar days out of each consecutive 14 days.
+For example, on an Emergency Medicine rotation, a student may be scheduled on eight- or 12-hour shifts and will be required to be present at all their scheduled shifts, and to work with the designated clinician/ and/or team that they are assigned to as determined by the site. - Students may be scheduled to work nights or weekends but must be free of all clinical responsibilities for at least two calendar days out of each 14 consecutive days.
 These days off may not necessarily be consecutive or on weekends. - Students are limited to 80 clinical work hours per week.
-Independent study time is not included in this maximum. - Students are not to work more than 24 consecutive hours.
-Extenuating circumstances (e.g., emergent patient care matters) may, on rare occasions, necessitate exceeding this maximum, but responsibilities must not exceed 28 consecutive hours. - Overnight calls should not be assigned more frequently than every third night, regardless of the number of students on the rotation. - A student may be required to remain in the hospital for a post-call day, within the limits set forth above. - Students must have at least 14 hours free of clinical work and education after 24 hours of in-house call. - Whenever a student is required to stay overnight, a bed must be provided for each student on call.
-If no adequate on-call room facilities are available (with arrangements similar to those provided to interns/residents), students should not be required to stay past 10PM. - Students are required to return to TouroCOM campus for testing (e.g., Clinical Skills Assessment, OMM Technique Review lab) and may be required to return to campus for other activities such as regularly scheduled such as Clinical Education meetings, OMM callbacks, and/or Board Reviews each year. - Students are required to attend all remote Zoom meetings scheduled by the Department of Clinical Education, and all OMM remote Zoom\sessions, in their entirety.
-See Professionalism Standards, https://tourocom.touro.edu/students/ - Students should be prepared to take the NBOME Self-Proctored, SP COMAT clinical subject exam at the end of each third-year respective core discipline rotation, and to take the OPP COMAT at the end of the third-year Elective rotation.
+Independent study time or board prep is not included in this maximum. - Students are not to work more than 24 consecutive hours.
+Extenuating circumstances (e.g., emergent patient care matters) may, on rare occasions, necessitate exceeding this maximum, but responsibilities must not exceed 28 consecutive hours. - Overnight calls should not be assigned more frequently than every third night, regardless of the number of students on the rotation. - A student may be required to remain in the hospital for a post-call day, within the limits set forth above. - Students must have at least 14 hours free of clinical work and education after 24 hours of inhouse call. - Whenever a student is required to stay overnight, a bed must be provided for each student on call.
+If no adequate on-call room facilities are available (with arrangements like those provided to interns/residents), students should not be required to stay past 10PM. - Students are required to return to TouroCOM campus for testing (e.g., COMAT exams, COMSAE, Clinical Skills Assessment, OMM Technique Review lab,) and may be required to return to campus for other activities such as regularly scheduled Clinical Education meetings, OMM sessions, and callbacks, and/or Board Reviews each year. - Students are required to attend all remote Zoom meetings scheduled by the Department of Clinical Education, and all Academic Monday remote Zoom sessions for OMM rand Board Review, in their entirety and adhere to appropriate Zoom etiquette.
+TouroCOM Professionalism Standards - Students should be prepared to take the NBOME COMAT clinical subject exam at the end of each third-year respective core discipline rotation, and to take the OPP COMAT on the fourth Friday at the end of the third-year Elective rotation. - See below for time off requests for religious observances, etc.